 Drying winds and flowering Darwin woolly butt tell Bininj/Mungguy

 that it is time to start burning the woodlands in patches to 'clean

 the country' and encourage new growth for grazing animals.

 Wurrgeng - Cold Weather Season

 temperatures are around 17°C. Most creeks stop flowing and the

 floodplains quickly dry out.
-Burning continues, extinguished by the dew
+Burning continues, extinguished by

 Gurrung - Hot Dry Weather